Vaccine preventable diseases and immunisation programmes

 The areas covered by the vaccination team include childhood vaccines, influenza vaccines, travel vaccines, occupational health vaccines, and the surveillance and control of vaccine preventable diseases.

-HPV vaccine for gay men (GBMSM)
+HPV vaccination for gay and bisexual men (GBMSM)

 The human papillomavirus (HPV) vaccine is offered to all eligible gay, bisexual and other men who have sex with men (GBMSM) attending GUM and/or HIV clinics across Northern Ireland.
 Most of the clinics began offering the HPV vaccine during October 2016 and all clinics have been offering the vaccine since January 2017.